slangenbach/notes/solveit.md

 - Use &`<FUNCTION_NAME>` (or `&[<FUNCTION_NAME_1>, <FUNCTION_NAME_2>]`) to let SolveIt use your python functions as tools
 - Use `globals()["<OBJECT_NAME>"]` to get any Python object

+## The Solve It Method

+1. Understand the problem: Clearly identify what you are being asked to do
+1. Devise a plan: Draw on similar problems; break problem down into sub problems; consider simplifying the problem
+1. Execute the plan: Make sure to verify at each step
+1. Look back and reflect: Consider alternatives and optimization; extract lessons learned

 ## Stuff

 - Try [MacWhisper][3]
 - Check out [Jina AI Reader][4]
 - Read [build to last][5] article
 - Try [shellSage][6]
+- Read [recursive language model][8] article

 [1]: https://solve.it.com/